How Much is Too Much – Physically Speaking. . .

 I know that there are readers saying, “What is the harm in getting too much activity?
 How is this harmful for them to get too much exercise?”
 I asked that question as well, and the answers frightened me!
 I went from asking “how harmful” to asking “what am I doing to my child?”
 Things that come up such as “too much exercise can lead to overtraining, which can cause insomnia, loss of appetite, fatigue, depression and mood changes.
 Over-exercising can also decrease bone density and estrogen production in females.
 Those who suffer from over-exercising may also suffer from mental illness and eating disorders.”
 If that doesn’t sell you on too much being bad, I don’t know what will!

 The first article I read, “Can your child get too much exercise?” by Alan Fogel and published in Psychology Today, stated “A problem arises when adults push children into competitive sports where winning matters more than what may be good for the child’s body, mind and health. . . a new wave of competitive sports is being created and marketed for the toddler years, ages 2 to 6.
-The sports may include the traditional baseball, basketball, and football, or the newer ones like soccer, lacrosse, rugby, cheerleading, dance, ice skating and hockey.
+The sports may include the traditional baseball, basketball, and football, or the newer ones like lacrosse, rugby, cheerleading, dance, ice skating, hockey, and soccer.
+If you want your children to play a relatively safe sport like soccer, you can try influencing them to like the sport by purchasing Carabao Cup Final tickets and watching the game with them.

 “And, as these numbers go up, so does the incidence of pediatric overuse injuries.”
 Remember the term – “overuse injuries”.
 “These injuries may begin as slight pains after exercises but with the pressure to play and perform, many children engage in the sport with continuing pain before, during, and after exercise.”
 THAT is frightening to me – kids are playing through the pain!
 How many times has your athlete commented something hurt, and you shot back that things were fine and they would get over it?
 “Rub a little dirt on it!” comes to mind for me.
 Granted, most of the time kids do over-react to pains and stuff, but what if they aren’t?
 What if there is a small tear in the meniscus and we are poo-pooing it, only for them to completely tear the meniscus later and blow their knee out at the ripe old age of 10?
 Sadly, I have seen it happen and I cringe because I know the life-long suffering that child will have to come.
-Sure – they will do surgery and it will heal, but it will never be the same, and the pain that will be suffered later will be horrible only to grow worse as they get older – arthritis, stiffness, re-injury due to weakness. . .
+Sure – they will do surgery and it will heal, but it will never be the same, and the pain that will be suffered later will be horrible only to grow worse as they get older – arthritis, stiffness, re-injury due to weakness.
+If you are experiencing musculoskeletal pain, you may visit a good musculoskeletal specialist for assistance and treatment options.

 Now to delve into the types of injuries – there are two types of sports injuries that are seen: “Acute”, which is the result of a single, traumatic event (macro-trauma) – wrist fractures, ankle sprains, shoulder dislocations, and hamstring muscle strains; and “Overuse”, which is more subtle and usually occur over time, typically the result of repetitive micro-trauma to the tendons, bones and joints; common examples of this include “tennis elbow” (lateral epicondylitis), “swimmer’s shoulder” (rotator cuff tendinitis and impingement), “Little League elbow”, “runner’s knee”, “jumper’s knee” (infra-patellar tendinitis), Achilles tendinitis, shin splints, and ACL and MCL injuries.